 For more information on permissions, see Channel roles in the LINE Developers Console documentation.

-On the LINE Official Account, stickers are exchanged using identifiers such as package IDs and sticker IDs.
-Sticker availability is based on the license of the respective sticker provider.
+In the Messaging API, stickers are exchanged using identifiers such as package IDs and sticker IDs.

 # Check the sticker sent by the user

 When a user sends a sticker to the LINE Official Account, the package ID and sticker ID of the sent sticker will be sent as a Webhook message event.

 We don't disclose the mechanism to get the image of the sent sticker using the sticker ID included in the received Webhook event.
 We provide this service only when our Technology Partner (opens new window) (only available in Japanese) creates a chat tool (CRM tool, etc.) that allows direct interaction with the user, or when LINE deems it appropriate.
 Contact our representative for details.